 - There will be 2 Notes and 2 Deeds of Trust (or Mortgages).

-- They do not secure a First and Second Lien, the second Note and Deed only secure any advances that HUD may have to make to you after the lender stops and HUD begins.
+- They do not secure a First and Second Lien.
+The second Note and Deed only secure any advances HUD may have to make to you after the lender stops and HUD begins.

-Regardless of the amount stated on the loan documents, just like HELOC documents, you only owe what you borrow plus applicable interest, mortgage insurance and financed fees plus any amounts the lender or HUD have to advance on your behalf.
+Regardless of the amount stated on the loan documents, just like HELOC documents, you only owe what you borrow plus applicable interest, mortgage insurance, financing fees, and any amounts the lender or HUD has to advance on your behalf.

-You will receive a sample copy of the Note, the Deed of Trust or Mortgage and Security Agreement in your loan package.
-If you have any questions please do not hesitate to ask so that you are not surprised at your closing,
+You will receive a sample copy of the Note, the Deed of Trust, or the Mortgage and Security Agreement in your loan package.
+If you have any questions, please do not hesitate to ask so that you are not surprised at your closing.

 Why are there two deeds of trust for a reverse mortgage?